openshift/release/projects/azure/README.md

 ```

 `ci-operator` needs a kubeconfig in place in order to use a running cluster to run the tests.
-Obtain the `oc login` command from the OpenShift CI WebConsole and perform a login in your terminal.
+Obtain the `oc login` command from the [OpenShift CI WebConsole](https://api.ci.openshift.org/console/) and perform a login in your terminal.

 Note: all further instructions assume you are currently in the root directory of this repository

 Create a `secret` file for storing azure-related secrets using `cluster/test-deploy/azure/secret_example` as a template.
+You can read more about creating this secret [below](#ci-secrets).

 ```
 cp cluster/test-deploy/azure/secret_example cluster/test-deploy/azure/secret